 If specified, the initial mark name may contain a generic '%' character.
-Then this character is replaced by the current transaction start time, with the pattern "hh.mn.ss.mmm",
+Then this character is replaced by the current time, with the pattern "hh.mn.ss.mmmm",

-If the parameter representing the mark is not specified, or is empty or NULL, a name is automatically generated: "START%", where the '%' character represents the current transaction start time with a "hh.mn.ss.mmm" pattern.
+If the parameter representing the mark is not specified, or is empty or NULL, a name is automatically generated: "START%", where the '%' character represents the current time with a "hh.mn.ss.mmm" pattern.